Kia EV6 review - Range, charging and running costs

 Family buyers that are looking for lower running costs will be impressed with the EV6’s range and overall efficiency

-The EV6 range starts from almost £41,000, so there’s no government plug-in car grant available to help reduce the on-the-road cost.
+The EV6 range starts from around £41,000, so there’s no government plug-in car grant available to help reduce the on-the-road cost.
 Lucky then that the EV6 is an efficient machine; during our own test of the rear-wheel-drive model, over a variety of different roads, we saw an excellent efficiency rate of 4.2 miles per kWh.
 It means you’ll benefit from 325 miles of real-world driving from a single charge of the 77.4kWh (usable) battery, just 3 miles off Kia’s own WLTP-rated 328-mile figure.

 Upgrading to the 321bhp all-wheel-drive car sees official range fall to 314 miles in GT-Line spec and 300 miles if you opt for the GT-Line S, and we wouldn’t expect mixed, real-world driving to come in much below these figures, either, which is particularly reassuring if you use your car regularly on longer journeys.